stackbit-projects/ondevs-333e7/content/about.md

 Branched into Hospitality After success in the financial space, OnDevs Ltd. progressed into the hospitality industry.
 Promoting venues, creating branding, and providing modern websites to streamline and increase bookings.

-The skills and tools developed while working with this industry, as well as the experience gained; equipped us to be able to provide services to all.
+The skills, experience, and  tools developed while working with this industry.
+Equipped us to be able to provide services to all.